amritcrome/Partilces/README.md

-# Ai-icons
+# Particles

-Amrit crome icon font, One more project left hanging in the middle
+Particles is icon font for Particle.css